NEW Introducing AI product questions Learn more

 Source: Zipchat analysis of SaaS team deployments

-Your team's knowledge lives across Notion, Confluence, Slack, GitHub, Linear, Jira, Zendesk, and a dozen other tools.
-Zipchat creates one AI search layer across all of it.
-Engineers, PMs, ops, and new hires get accurate answers in seconds — from the actual source, with a link to where the information lives.
-Read-only, permission-aware, and deployable in a Slack command.
+Your team's knowledge lives across Notion, Confluence, Slack, GitHub, Linear, Jira, and Zendesk.
+Zipchat creates one AI search layer across all of it: accurate answers in seconds, with a link to the source.
+Read-only, permission-aware, and deployable as a Slack command.

 The problem